 (a) Discovery Methods.
-At any time after the filing of a report of early case disclosure of documents and knowledgeable persons, a party may obtain discovery by any means permitted in Rule 25A.
+At any time after the filing of the Initial Disclosures Report, a party may obtain discovery by any means permitted by these rules.

 (b) Discovery Scope and Limits.

 (1) Scope.
 Unless otherwise limited by order of the court in accordance with these rules, the scope of discovery is as follows: Parties may obtain discovery regarding any nonprivileged matter that is relevant to any party's claims or defenses and proportional to the needs of the case, considering the importance of the issues at stake in the action, the amount in controversy, the parties' relative access to relevant information, the parties' resources, the importance of the discovery in resolving the issues, and whether the burden or expense of the proposed discovery outweighs its likely benefit.
 Information within this scope of discovery need not be admissible in evidence to be discoverable.